Embanking of the tidal Thames: Materials

 Traditionally, embankments in the Thames Estuary were made from clay dug out from the marsh, faced with bundles of brushwood or rushes to prevent erosion.
 Routine maintenance work consumed regular quantities of coppice wood each year.
 Sometimes, to anchor them, walls were made from a core of driven stakes and bushes and faced with smooth clay; already in 1281 there is a record of this for Plumstead Marshes.

 The height of the walls was increased over time (see below) but this caused problems with stability, slumpage and slipping.
 Later improvements have included facings of Kentish ragstone, tightly packed granite or sandstone to reduce erosion from navigational wash; the use of chalk instead of clay; protecting the walls with interlocking concrete blocks; and the use of gently sloping profiles to increase stability and absorb wave energy.
+Writing in the mid-Victoria era, before the walls were kept up by government agencies, an author recorded that the typical Thames wall comprised an earthen embankment sloping 20° towards the river and 45° towards the land, fortified by tiers of stakes, at intervals rammed with lumps of chalk or stone; in places the new river-churning steamers had made it advisable to use granite.
+Vigilance in preserving the wall was carefully prescribed in leases.

 Saltings

 Land on the river side of the wall was called the saltings, where spring tides deposited mud.
 Salting was itself valuable grazing land for sheep.
 Vegetation in the saltings protected the wall from wave attack; to enhance this protection, local people were sometimes banned from cutting reeds.
 Saltings—a natural form of flood defence—have now almost disappeared from the Thames owing to human intervention.